Monster Voodoo Machine

-Monster Voodoo Machine is a Canadian metal band formed in Ontario in 1991.
-Some critics have compared the band's sound to White Zombie.
+Monster Voodoo Machine was a Canadian metal band formed in 1991 within Toronto, Ontario.
+They released two studio albums and three studio EPs in the 1990s, followed by a disbandment in 1998.
+The band then reformed for various one-off shows between 2007 and 2014.

 History

 Monster Voodoo Machine was formed in Canada in 1991 by Toronto musician and vocalist Adam Sewell, inspired by bands like Quicksand, Black Flag and Discharge.
 The original line-up included guitarist Mark Gibson, bassist Terry Landry and drummer Drew Gauley.
 In their first six months together the band recorded one EP ("Burn" – released on Epidemic Records in 1992) and one full-length album ("Turbine", which was not released) and filmed two promotional videos: "3 Year Plan" and "Bastard Child".
 The band also collaborated with techno group BTK ("Bastard Child – Techno Storm Mix") and begin recording sessions with soul singers.

 Over the next year the band added second guitarist Dave Rose and keyboardist Stacey Hoskin to the line-up, but the intense pace of touring and writing led to both guitarists Gibson and Rose leaving, replaced by Jason Cuddy (previously of Mundane) and Darren Quinn.
-Gauley also left after several tours, later himself joining Mundane, and was replaced on drums by Dean Dallas Bentley.
+Drummer Gauley also left after several tours, later himself joining Mundane.
+At first he was replaced by Dylan Huziak, followed shortly after by Dean Dallas Bentley.

 In late 1993 the band recorded their second EP and major-label debut "State Voodoo/State Control" (released in 1994 on RCA Records).
 Produced by Paul Raven (of Killing Joke and Prong) and Walter Sobczak, the EP's title was a reference to the Discharge track "State Violence State Control".
 Musically, the EP saw the band move in a heavier and darker direction, similar to bands like White Zombie and Ministry.
 The EP also featured remixes from producers including Danny Saber (U2).

 In late January 1994 the band relocated to Chicago to record their first full-length album Suffersystem, produced by Critter and Howie Beno at Chicago Trax studios.
 The album featured several guest appearances including Roddy Bottum of Faith No More, Leslie Rankin of Silverfish and Ruby, and Wesley Willis.
 On completing the album in the late spring, the band set out on a tour of around 500 shows, touring with Carcass, Life of Agony, Skrew, and Fight, before touring with Marilyn Manson in early 1995, on the two and a half month "Portrait of an American Family Tour".